Our Retainer-Like Oral Appliance Relieves Snoring and Sleep Apnea.

 Sleep studies may be done in the privacy of your home.
 Once properly diagnosed, (snoring or mild, moderate or severe obstructive sleep apnea or in rare cases central sleep apnea), you will be offered a variety of treatments which may be surgical or most often include a CPAP or Oral appliance.

 Dr. Giacalone has received special training in Dental Sleep Medicine and is a provider of FDA approved Oral Appliance Therapy.
 She is a member of the American Dental Association, A Master of the Academy of General Dentistry, holds a certificate from the Dawson Academy and the Orthodontic Institute.
-She is a member of the American Academy of Dental Sleep Medicine.
+She has earned the designation, “Diplomate” by the American Academy of Dental Sleep Medicine.

 A CPAP (Continuous Positive Airway Pressure) is pressurized air from a bedside machine.
 The air is delivered through a tube that connects to a mask covering the nose.
 The pressure of the air forces and maintains the airway open while you sleep.
 This is a very successful treatment option; however, it is only a great treatment if it is used!